gagana-05/Term-Project/README.md

 ### Set port class and port use attributes

 Once the port definition is done, the next step is to set port class and port use attributes.
-The "class" and "use" properties of the port have no internal meaning to magic but are used by the LEF and DEF format read and write routines, and match the LEF/DEF CLASS and USE properties for macro cell pins.
+The "class" and "use" properties of the port have no internal meaning to magic but are used by the LEF and DEF format read and write routines, and match the LEF/DEF CLASS and USE properties for macro cell pins. <hr>
 ![port_def.png](https://github.com/gagana-05/Term-Project/blob/main/images/port_def.png)

 ### Defining and extracting LEF file in Magic